-Children read to a teacher or teaching assistant on a one-to-one basis at least once a week (or every other week in Upper Key Stage 2).
+Children read to a teacher or teaching assistant regularly.
+This might be on a one to one basis, in small group sessions or in reading comprehension skill sessions.
 Children who are making slow progress with their reading will have appropriate intervention put in place and will read one to one more regularly.